 Approximately 40 students are selected for the training that begins in July based on applications and selection exams arranged once a year.
 The Reserve Officer Course, which begins after the branch training phase, includes a total of around 180 hours of aviation theory.
 The course also includes survival training at the Utti Jaeger Regiment, including e.g. parachuting training.
 Flight service begins at the turn of the month in January-February.
 The aim of flight training is to determine the students' suitability for continued training to become fighter and helicopter pilots.
 Those who have completed the course can apply to the military pilot programme at the Military Academy.

-The period of application ends on 1 November the year before service begins.
+The application period ends on 15 October the year preceding the beginning of service.
 Selection tests are arranged during the winter and spring.
 If you have already begun your military service, it should not be completed before the pilot reserve officer course begins.